407pilot/verus-pi/README.md

 You can use this repo, but you probably should not use it as-is.

+You can access the official VerusCoin repo at [https://github.com/VerusCoin/VerusCoin](https://github.com/VerusCoin/VerusCoin)

 ## Why you should not trust this image blindly

 Even though this is public, it is still a personal build environment, not an official Verus release.
 That means: